 What Are Dip Powder Nails?

 As LeChat Nails Educator Syreeta Aaron points out, dip powder nails are a hybrid between gel nail polish and acrylic extensions.
-“Dipped powder nails gives you the flexibility of gel nails and the durability of acrylic nails,” she says.
-“I typically like to use the dip powder on natural nails however this system can also be used with extended nails (such as with tips, but not with forms).
+“Dipped powder nails give you the flexibility of gel nails and the durability of acrylic nails,” she says.

 Board-certified dermatologist and nail expert Dr. Dana Stern adds to this, noting that dip powder nails, while currently trendy, aren’t some new-fangled nail technique.
 Rather, they’ve been around since the ‘80s and are simply comprised of a gentle-yet-effective glue paired with acrylic powder.